Nonprofit Insurance Coverage Needs & Common Claims

 Financial Reporting

-Regardless of their status as nonprofits, charitable organizations have to follow federal and state laws and regulations related to financial reporting or run the risk of being penalized or even accused of fraudulent activities.
+Regardless of their status as nonprofits, charitable organizations must follow federal and state laws and regulations related to financial reporting or risk being penalized or even accused of fraudulent activities.

 First and foremost, make sure that your organization’s directors are aware of these obligations.
-If they don’t have anyone within the organization capable of this work, nonprofit leaders should hire a financial professional to make sure that the organization is in accordance and compliance with all financial reporting requirements.
+If they don’t have anyone within the organization capable of this work, nonprofit leaders should hire a financial professional to ensure that the organization is in accordance with and compliant with all financial reporting requirements.

 Having a directors & officers policy in place will help protect your nonprofit’s leaders in the case of possible negligence claims in such situations.
 If you run the risk of your employees or volunteers stealing from your organization in any way, be it money, property, or other assets, a crime policy should also be considered.